Get All the Dirt

 There is really only one thing that separates seed garlic and culinary garlic – size.
 The flavor and growing habits for these two types of garlic are identical.

 Garlic farmers grow select varieties and at harvest time make the determination as to what qualifies as seed vs culinary garlic.
 The biggest heads produce larger cloves; these are ideal for planting next year's crop.
 They qualify as seed garlic.
+The remaining garlic crop is used for culinary purposes.

 Be smart - know what you're getting.